kevinrue/rtd-tutorial/docs/source/guides/production_usage.rst

 ``README.md``
   Basic description of the repository.
   You will edit it as you see fit.

-``config.yml``
-  YAML file that is used to configure parameters of the pipeline.
-  The file is included with example values.
-  You will edit this file with values suited to your own situation, before running the pipeline.

 ``pipeline.py``
   Python script that describes the pipeline steps and overall workflow,